14 Creative Uses for Mesh Produce Bags

 Use them as backgrounds in scrapbooking.

 They make a sweet and nifty bow on a present.
+This Cereal Box and Fruit Net Upcycled Gift Boxes tutorial will show you how!

 Use mesh bags to dry homegrown fresh herbs for storage.
 Hang them til they dry out.